Revisiting McFadden's correction factor for sampling of alternatives in multinomial logit and mixed multinomial logit models: Sampling of alternatives in classical MNL models

-An undesirable feature of the uniform conditioning, however, is that in decision problems with a really large number of alternatives (e.g. destination choice), the inclusion of irrelevant options in the sampled choice set will require a prohibitively large sample size to achieve proper estimation.
-For example, alternatives nearby are much more likely to be chosen in destination choices.
-Importance sampling overcomes this issue by assigning a higher sampling probability to alternatives that are a priori more likely to be chosen.
-Typically, this is done by relying on results from previous studies such that no endogeneity is introduced.
+An undesirable feature of the uniform conditioning, however, is that in decision problems with a really large number of alternatives (e.g. destination choice), the inclusion of irrelevant options in the sampled choice set may require a prohibitively large sample size to achieve proper estimation.
+As noted above, importance sampling overcomes this issue by assigning a higher sampling probability to alternatives that are a priori more likely to be chosen.
+Importance sampling at the level of the alternative often results in a non-uniform conditional sampling probability such that $\pi(D_{n}|j)\neq \pi(D_{n}|k) \text{ } \forall j,k$.
+In this context, \citet{mcfadden1978modeling}'s correction factor is, however, needed as per Eq.~\eqref{Eq:McFad} to correct for the potential bias induced by steering the analysis towards a specific set of alternatives from the full choice set.
+In order to successfully evaluate $ln(\pi(D_{n}|j)) \text{ } \forall j \in D_{n}$ \citet{mcfadden1978modeling} has defined the positive conditioning requirement.
+Uniform conditioning is considered a specific case of the more generic positive conditioning.

-In the remainder of this paper, we distinguish between uniform conditioning and importance sampling.
-Section \ref{Sec:KeaneMNL} will show that consistent parameter estimates are obtained for both types of sampling protocols.
-Section \ref{Sec:KeaneMNL_uniform} will, however, highlight that under importance sampling, the expected information divergence between the sampled and true likelihood function is not necessarily minimised, whereas this is the case under uniform conditioning.
-The relevance of minimising the expected information divergence between the sampled and true likelihood for the present paper will become clear in Section \ref{Sec:Bayes}.